 The exercise price per share for both Initial Options and Annual Options is equal to the fair market value of our common stock on the date the option is granted, as determined in accordance with the 2006 Plan (or any successor plan).
-The option period for both Initial Options and Annual Options is 10 years.
-The exercise of Initial Options and Annual Options granted to any director is subject to certain restrictions on exercise if his or her service on the Board terminates.
+The term or "option period" for both Initial Options and Annual Options is 10 years.